adam2am/anti-mouse/less-motion/#features.md

 # Completed already
         #1m #3w #пн #2025 / #2025_01_13 #winter
++ improved = after single tap if was sending not the 1 shifted key but 2 shifted keys sometimes

 + fixed = singleCapsTab now is working nicely but when I doubleCapsTab holding it, it's also sending only 1 shifted key,
         - but it should send as many shifter key as I want as long as I hold shift in a doublecapsTab mode

 + great, but now when I quit the editing mode (after holding caps)